diversen/turndown-bin/README.md

-# turndown-cli
+# convert-html-to-markdown

-Simple wrapper for using `turndown` for transforming `html` into `markdown`
+Simple wrapper for using `turndown` to transform `html` into `markdown`

 Turndown can be found on [https://github.com/mixmark-io/turndown](https://github.com/mixmark-io/turndown)

 ### Install

-    npm install -g turndown-cli
+    npm install -g convert-html-to-markdown

 ### Usage

 Default options:

-    turndown-cli --in tests/example.html --out tests/markdown.md
+    convert-html-to-markdown --in tests/example.html --out tests/markdown.md

 You may add a JSON config file for settings special options.